mu-majid/docker-k8s-lab/README.md

   - And to create a running container, we need what is called an image, which is a file system snapshot and a startup command.
 So when we issue `docker run` command, what happens in nutshell, is that the snapshot get copied from the image to isolated (namespaced) portion of our hard drive, and allocate some limited resources like RAM, Network ..., then run the startup command to spawn a process that is only allowed to access that isolated segment of our hard drive.
   ![image-container](./pics/image-container.png)

+## Important Commands:

+  - `docker run <image-name>`: used to create and run a Container from an Image.